miublue/library-demo/README.md

 # Library Demo

-I was told to come up with some "interesting" way to organize some books and automate the process of borrowing/returning said books (for whatever reason).
+I was told to come up with some "interesting" way to organize some books and automate the process of borrowing/returning said books.

 My little group wanted to make a game because yes, and I couldn't figure out how to integrate it with excel (because it would've been so much easier to just